gever/TS_BoxBot/release_to_manufacture/release_package/README.md

 2. Navigate to the Script Directory: Open a terminal and change to the directory containing the extracted files.

 3. Connect the ESP32: Ensure that the ESP32 device is connected to your computer via a USB-to-serial adapter.
 Check the serial port name assigned to your device (e.g., /dev/ttyUSB0 on Linux or COM3 on Windows).
-On mac, to look for port, command `ls /dev/tty.*`,  look for something that resembles /dev/tty.SLAB_USBtoUART or /dev/tty.usbserial-0001., e.g.
+On linux, `ls /dev/ttyUSB*`,  On Windows, `mode`, On mac, to look for port, command `ls /dev/tty.*`,  look for something that resembles /dev/tty.SLAB_USBtoUART or /dev/tty.usbserial-0001., e.g.

 `chmod +x flash_firmware.sh`